sozzi8/gitani2/README.md

 # IMPLEMENTATION OF AN API  OF LYRICS
-Lyrics is a project that takes user' inputs from the machine terminal, checks whether or not they are written in the right format and return the lyric and the language of the request song.
+Lyrics is a project that takes user's inputs from the machine terminal, checks whether or not they are written in the right format and return the lyric and the language of the request song.
 Also create  csv where the last song you searched for will be inserted.
-With an optional argument [-l] "Yes" the software will create a csv where you can store your playlist.
+With an optional argument [-l] "yes" the software will create a csv where you can store your playlist.

 ## INSTALLATION
 Use the command git clone https://github.com/sozzi8/gitani2.git  in the command prompt of your PC in order to automatically download the whole folder containing the modules.
 Git should have been previously installed on the machine.
 In alternative, just download manually the package from Github.